joelhawksley/identity/talks/2021/slides.md

 ^ Rails was built by people just like all of you

-^ And we benefit from the work they've put in
+^ And we benefit from the work others have put in

-^ You can see this in GitHub's contributions to the framework

 ^ but we need more voices.

+^ PAUSE

 ---